New Singapore opposition party launched as polls loom

 "The presence of the prime minister's brother in, or at least on the fringes of an opposition party, is a reminder that Prime Minister Lee Hsien Loong is not his father... and that this family is fractured over Lee Kuan Yew's legacy," Barr told AFP.

-Lee Hsien Yang's candidacy under the PSP would be a "game-changer" as it would "do immense damage to the brand of Lee Hsien Loong's branch of the family".
+A Lee Hsien Yang candidacy under the PSP would be a "game-changer" as it would "do immense damage to the brand of Lee Hsien Loong's branch of the family".

-However, law lecturer Eugene Tan from the Singapore Management University said Lee Hsien Yang's support for the party is a "double-edged sword" as it could overshadow the PSP's agenda and focus attention to the family feud.
+However, Singapore Management University law lecturer Eugene Tan said Lee Hsien Yang's support for the party is a "double-edged sword" as it could overshadow the PSP's agenda and focus attention on the family feud.

 "The vision that Dr Tan may have will become a sideshow.
 So it is a card that needs to be played very, very carefully," political analyst Tan told AFP.